 I have a love hate relationship with shopping but I do enjoy thrift shopping.
 I don’t have much tolerance for spending a lot of money and being forced to be around a lot of people.
 But there are certain places I am always excited to check out.
 I love a good deal and when you are thrift shopping, you never know what you might find.
 So I’m going to share with you some of my favorite places to visit.
 For this one this one, I’m going to focus on places for projects and decorating.

 I love Pinterest.
 It’s full of great ideas for projects and helping see past the ugly exterior to the good bones of a piece.
 So I recommend before going out, get an idea of what you are looking for.
 Or a look you want to accomplish.
-Because color can always be changed.
+Because color can always be changed just like this project.
 Now I mainly use Pinterest and Google for inspiration but sometimes Facebook shows me the very thing I didn’t know I needed.

 The thing to keep in mind is Goodwill can be a bit hit and miss.
 Sometimes you walk in and find 20 things you love and other times, not even 1.
 The fun part is each Goodwill has different items, so you can go to three different stores and you’ll have a totally different selection each time.
 I found the perfect tea cups to make candles in.
 I have also found an antique water boiler that was way too cool to leave behind.
 We just purchased four items that cost us 16 bucks!
 Patience is key here.
 This is the place to go when you can just take your time.
 I do want to warn you it’s very busy and sometimes not pleasing to look at with the random assortment found in each section but I assure you it’s worth the try.
 Also if you have a Goodwill bins nearby, you can get an even better deal!